If you remember nothing else:

 A separate psycholinguistic study mapped 31 stylometric features to cognitive processes.
 The finding that stuck with me: humans show evidence of cognitive struggle in their writing.
 Pauses.
 Revisions.
 Stylistic fluctuations that reflect actual thinking.
 AI doesn’t struggle.
 It just produces.
 And that smoothness is exactly what makes it detectable.

-G2 analysed 5,000 reviews of AI writing tools and found only about 1 in 10 even mentioned voice mimicry.
+G2 analyzed 5,000 reviews of AI writing tools and found only about 1 in 10 even mentioned voice mimicry.
 Of those, 7% praised it.
 The rest described outputs as “generic and robotic.”
 Voice matching remains, as they put it, “a work-in-progress.”

 Surface voice vs deep voice